ICanBoogie/Module/README.md

 This package provides support for modules to the [ICanBoogie](http://icanboogie.org) framework.

-A module is like a tiny application inside a your application, like the application it provides its own configurations, routes, operations, views, templates… it contains everything it needs to execute a desired functionality.
+A module is like a tiny application inside your application.
+It provides its own configurations, routes, operations, views, templates… it contains everything it needs to execute a desired functionality.